RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/3_application_tutorial/3_TensorFlow_mnist/index.en.md

 - include: eval.log

 ### Setting File Dependencies
-Finally, set the output files of __train__ to ▶ in `param.hdf5` to the estimate component.
-After dropping and connecting, the workflow creation is complete.
+Finally, if you drop ▶ in `param.hdf5` set to output files in __train__ and connect it to the estimate component, the workflow creation is complete.

 ![img](./img/workflow.png "Complete Workflow")